Do you have a diagnosis of CFS or ME?

 If doctors strictly adhere to this guideline it could be causing many serious cases of B12 deficiency to go undetected.

-Many doctors see NICE guidelines as LAW, what they should be regarded as is a recommended practice that allows some discretion or leeway in its interpretation, implementation, or use.
+Many doctors see NICE Guidelines as LAW, when they should be regarded as is a recommended practice that allows some discretion or leeway in its interpretation, implementation, or use.

 In contrast the following NICE Guideline appears to be rarely adhered to . . .